-SICS was developed in the United States and Israel and was made popular in India where large proportion of surgeries were performed.
+SICS was developed in the United States and Israel and was made popular in India where large proportion of surgeries were performed12.

-SICS is a suitable surgical procedure for cataracts in developing countries.
-13. This technique is effective for any type of cataract.
+SICS is an appropriate surgical procedure for the treatment of cataracts in developing countries13.
+This technique is effective for any type of cataract.
 It is faster, less expensive and less technologically dependent.
+Manual small incision cataract surgery (MSICS) achieves excellent visual outcomes with low complications rate.

-MSICSgives excellent visual results with minimum complications.
-Common postoperative complications were minimal corneal edema and hyphaema which improved within 1 week without intervention.
-143% patients had corneal oedema and 2% patients had folds in Descemets membrane.
+Common postoperative complications were minimal corneal edema and hyphaema which improved within 1 week without intervention.143% patients had corneal oedema and 2% patients had folds in Descemets membrane.

-The surgical results obtained in our study compare favourably with those mentioned in the literature for MSICS.
-15. A study from Mumbai, India showed temporal tunnels to induce less astigmatism compared with superior tunnels for MSICS 16.
-Posterior capsular opacification occurred in 12.5% of patients, is consistent with other studies 17.
-SICS is better technique for the large number of cataracts patients in the developing world 18.
+The surgical results obtained in our study compare favourably with those mentioned in the literature for MSICS.^{15.} A study from Mumbai, India showed temporal tunnels to induce less astigmatism compared with superior tunnels for MSICS^{16.} Posterior capsular opacification occurred in 12.5% of patients, is consistent with other studies.17 SICS is the more appropriate technique for addressing the large and growing backlog of blinding cataracts in the developing world18.

 ECCE is a time-tested surgery, a method of improving vision related quality of life in developing countries but has lost its edge due to longer surgical time, increased postoperative astigmatism and longer rehabilitation time.
-Mujaini et al. showed that ECCE advanced patients with cataract pseudoexfoliation was quite safe19similar to our study.
+Mujaini et al. showed that ECCE advanced patients with cataract in and pseudoexfoliation was quite safe19similar to our study.
 In ECCE, postoperative high astigmatism has been an issue in various studies.
 In our study, the astigmatism was reduced intraoperatively by avoiding tightness or looseness of the sutures.

-The WHO definition of visual impairment is vision less than 20/60.
-According to this standard definition both techniques were successful in attaining good vision.
+The World Health Organization defines visual impairment as vision worse than 20/60.
+With the use of this standard of better than or equal to 20/60, both techniques were extremely successful in restoring good vision.

 Two patients during MSICS procedure in this study developed inferior iridodialysis but not in ECCE group.
-Chakraborthy S et al found the same.Gogate PM et al found that posterior capsular rent was more in MSICS group compared to ECCE group but in this study the frequency was more in ECCE group.

-The mean OCTET score for intra operative complications was higher for ECCE group in this study which is contrary to other study.
-Folds in Descemets membrane were more common in ECCE group in our study than MSICS group.
+Chakraborthy S et al found the same.20Gogate PM et al14 found that posterior capsular rent was more in MSICS group compared to ECCE group but in this study the frequency was more in ECCE group.
+The mean OCTET score for intra operative complications was slightly higher for ECCE group in this study which is contrary to other study.
+Folds in Descemets membrane were more common in ECCE group.

-The mean surgically induced astigmatism in MSICS group was ATR 1.05D at 3 weaks time and it was 2.24 WTR in ECCE similar to Kshetrapal A et al who reported that 78% had astigmatism of 1.5D.
+The mean surgically induced astigmatism in MSICS group was ATR 1.05D at 3 weeks time and it was

+2.24 WTR in ECCE similar to Kshetrapal A et al who reported that 78% had astigmatism of 1.5D21.

 88% of patients in MSICS group and 76% of patients in ECCE group attained 6/9 or better vision.
-The average uncorrected visual acuity of the small incision group was defenitely higher than conventional large incision group in this study akin to Xiang Q et al study.Gogateet al also indicated that 37.3% of ECCE group and 47% of MSICS patients had visual acuity of 6/18 or better after six weeks.
+The average uncorrected visual acuity of the small incision group was definitely higher than conventional large incision group in this study akin to Xiang Q et al study22.
+Gogate et al3 also indicated that 37.3% of ECCE group and 47% of MSICS group had uncorrected visual acuity of 6/18 or better after six weeks.
 This study has found that MSICS gave an uncorrected visual acuity of 6/18 or better in higher proportion of patients than ECCE at six weeks.
-Intra and post-operative complications were similar in both groupsbut transient post-operative corneal edema was more common in MSICS groupin this study.

-Jakhanval SP et al noticed that rehabilitation time was better in MSICS than in ECCE group.akin to our study.
+The rates of intra and post-operative complications were similar in two groups except for transient post-operative corneal edema which was more common in MSICS group in our study.
+Jakhanval SP et al noticed that rehabilitation time was better in MSICS than in ECCE group.23akin to our study.